 1.2.4.
-Fork Github
+Fork GitHub

-With the contributor agreement signed and your requests submitted to jira you should now be ready to code :) Create a github account and fork any of the drools, jbpm or guvnor sub modules.
-The fork will create a copy in your own github space which you can work on at your own pace.
+With the contributor agreement signed and your requests submitted to JIRA you should now be ready to code:) Create a GitHub account and fork any of the Drools, jBPM or Guvnor repositories.
+The fork will create a copy in your own GitHub space which you can work on at your own pace.
 If you make a mistake, don't worry blow it away and fork again.
-Note each github repository provides you the clone (checkout) URL, github will provide you URLs specific to your fork.
+Note each GitHub repository provides you the clone (checkout) URL, GitHub will provide you URLs specific to your fork.